 “Age-Friendly” describes environments that promote access to options, services and opportunities for people as they age, and that promote the inclusion and participation of older adults in all aspects of life.
 There is a shared language to describe the age-friendly ecosystem.
 The term is now formally applied in the following sectors: Public Health Systems (5Cs), Health Systems (4Ms), Cities and Communities (8 Domains), Employers (12 Best Practices) and Universities (10 Principles).

 Free to Site Visitors

-AgeFriendly.org is completely free for users.
+AgeFriendly.org is free for users.
 We receive grants to fund our work.
 Advertisers pay AgeFriendly.org to deliver messages about topics such as financial services, living, health and work.
 Users may also elect to upgrade to a Premium Membership, which entitles them to access a suite of Verified Member Benefits.